 What's the program's format?

 Leadership Anchorage consists of an initial two-day retreat and nine full-day sessions.
-The full training schedule is available on our website.
-In addition to the sessions, participants spend about 100 hours outside of class on their group projects, meetings with mentors, and readings for the class.
+Click here to view the Leadership Anchorage Training Schedule.
+In addition to the sessions, participants spend approximately 100 hours outside of class on their group projects, meetings with mentors, and preparations/readings for the class.

 What is the cost?

-Emerging leaders are individuals who have begun to establish their leadership skills and demonstrated a commitment to their community, usually in one arena.
-What Leadership Anchorage provides is the exposure to organizations to accomplished professionals and civic leaders in Anchorage and Alaska, providing the opportunity to expand the reach of their effectiveness.
+Established and emerging leaders are individuals who have demonstrated their leadership skills in some manner, have demonstrated thier commitment to their community, usually in one arena.
+What Leadership Anchorage provides is the exposure to the organization to accomplished professionals and civic leaders in Anchorage and Alaska, providing the opportunity to expand the reach of their effectiveness through these additional networks and ideas.
 By bringing together individuals from many different arenas, Leadership Anchorage bridges a variety of sectors, provides a larger community overview, and enables mutual collaboration to get things done.

 What do participants gain?